viltgroup/minium-training/minium-cucumber.md

 Implement the `And I navigate to section "Sent"` step.
 You'll need to consider the fact that, after pressing the `Send` button, the modal backdrop will still be there and so you will need to wait for it to fade out and disappear.
+You'll get extra points if you use the base expression pattern.

 ## Assertions